-Man pleads guilty to vehicular homicide in 2015 hit-and-run
+Man sentenced to prison for fatal drunk driving hit and run crash

-ST. JAMES PARISH, LA (WAFB) - A man accused of killing a woman in a 2015 hit-and-run crash has pleaded guilty to vehicular homicide charges Monday.
+ST. JAMES PARISH, LA (WAFB) - A Prairieville man has been sentenced to jail time after pleading guilty to vehicular homicide in connection with a fatal hit and run wreck back in 2015.

+On June 10, 2019, Cory Newton, 28, was sentenced to 10 years in prison with credit for time served.
+Judge Jessie LeBlanc ordered that five years of this sentence be served without the benefit of parole, probation, or suspension of sentence, with the remaining five years suspended.
+After being released, Newton will serve five years of probation.

-Investigators at the scene of the crash say Corey Newton, 24, was driving east on LA Hwy 3125, while Harris was driving north on LA Hwy 3213.
-As both vehicles approached the intersection, Newton ran through the red light and struck Harris' vehicle on the driver's side.
+Investigators at the scene of the crash say Newton, 24 at the time, was driving east on LA 3125 while Harris was driving north on LA 3213.
+As both vehicles approached the intersection, Newton ran through the red light and hit Harris’ vehicle on the driver’s side.
 Her vehicle then left the road and hit a utility pole.

 Harris was not wearing a seat belt at the time and suffered fatal injuries in the crash.

 After the crash, Newton fled the scene on foot into a wooded area.
 He was taken into custody a short time later.
-Police say Newton’s blood-alcohol level was over 0.15 percent.
+Police say Newton’s blood alcohol level was over 0.15%.

-On Monday, Mar.
-11, Newton pleaded guilty to vehicular homicide.
-He faces up to 30 years in state prison.
+On March 11, 2019 Newton pleaded guilty to vehicular homicide.

 Copyright 2019 WAFB.
 All rights reserved.